The Best Care for your Elderly Relatives

 Finances

 For elderly people living on a state pension managing finances can be tough.
 Make sure you’re getting everything you’re entitled to, and learn to budget to manage the money you do have.
 If you’re caring for a loved one then you could help them by providing meals or taking on some of their care, rather than them having to pay more to an outside company to do this.
-It might be helpful for them if you take over the management of their finances too, so that they aren't stressing (or unknowingly over spending!)
+It might be helpful for them if you take over the management of their finances too, so that they aren't stressing (or unknowingly over spending!).
+If home care needs to be budgeted for, then having a carer who is compliant with the correct home care invoice requirements can ensure that they provide you with timely and accurate invoices.

 Quality Time and Socialising